StephenRound/341work/week-10/readme.md

 ##### Sketches

 I might have just misinterpreted how to make these site sketches with flexboxes.
-At first I did literal sketches of a website for each type of device it would be viewed on, but now I've made simple mspaint sketches with actual flexboxes shown.
+At first I did literal chicken-scratch sketches of a website for each type of device it would be viewed on, but now I've made simple mspaint sketches with actual flexboxes shown.

 ![Mobile](rmimg/mobile.png)